How to Get Admission in Nigeria without JAMB.

 The dream of every student is to be academically successful.
 One of the parameters for measuring this success is the ability to gain admission as at when due.

 But I have good news for you.
-You can actually gain admission in Nigeria without passing through the rigours of JAMB.
+You can actually gain admission in Nigeria without JAMB.

 So if you have been asking: How can I get admission without JAMB?
 Which university gives admission without JAMB?
 List of Federal Universities without JAMB etc., you are in the right place.